4 IoT Smart Office Applications to Implement Right Now

 IoT plays an instrumental role in both the digital and the green transformation of modern facilities.
 The rapid development of sustainable smart cities is a great example.
 Deploying sensors in key use areas helps you monitor building activities.
 Empowered with data, you can make data-driven decisions regarding your energy use.

-HVAC optimization, for example, boosts the sustainability of the air-conditioning through saving energy and boosting the development of a healthy environment.
+HVAC optimization, for example, boosts the sustainability of air-conditioning by saving energy and boosting the development of a healthy environment.
 At the same time, pipe monitoring boosts carbon savings and environmental performance.

 Using IoT sensors can also assist in waste management processes like the optimal scheduling of a facility’s waste collection.